 If you’re overpriced during that window, you miss it.
 And once you miss it, you’re chasing the market down with price reductions that signal desperation to the remaining buyers.
 Every price cut after the first two weeks makes the next offer lower, not higher.

 This isn’t theory.
 I see it in the data every week.
 The homes that sell in 30 days or less are the ones that priced right from day one.
-The ones sitting at 90, 120, 189 days?
+The ones sitting for three, four, five months?
 Almost always started too high.

 Where You Really Stand: The Close-to-List Gap

-Budget for a 5-9% gap between your list price and your final sale price.
+So budget for a gap between where you list and where you sell.
 If your list price already reflects that gap (meaning you priced it where you actually expect to sell), you’ll sell faster and often for more than the seller who listed $100K too high and had to chase it down over three months.

 Seems counterintuitive.
 But pricing slightly below market often generates more interest and can result in a higher final sale price than overpricing and watching the listing go stale.
 I wrote about the psychology behind this in this piece.